Effect:

 ☕ Tea: 2 teaspoons of the drug are poured with 1/4 liter of hot, but not boiling, water and left to steep for 1/2 hour.
 Strain and drink 2 cups per day.
 Under no circumstances should you boil it, the active ingredients evaporate with water and are quickly lost.

-If you want to do a Restharrow treatment, you should only do it for 2 weeks, otherwise you will no longer feel the effect.
-After a break of 2 weeks, a new treatment can be started.
+If you want to do a restharrow treatment, you should only do it for 2 weeks, otherwise you will no longer feel any effects.
+After a break of 2 weeks, you can start a new treatment.